 Batting Gloves serve both form and function, helping a baseball or softball player look stylish, while protecting their hands from the various blisters, scrapes and cuts that come from taking extensive batting practice and playing in games.

-Batting Gloves are typically made of leather or synthetic leather, and help hitters reduce vibrations off the bat from balls not struck on the sweet spot.
+Useful in baseball and softball, Batting Gloves are typically made of leather or synthetic leather, and help hitters reduce vibrations off the bat from balls not struck on the sweet spot.
 By nature of their velcro enclosure, Batting Gloves trap sweat and dirt on the inside.
 And, much like common hockey equipment, they can start to develop an unpleasant odor.